harshita-priya1/my-html-notes/Basic.md

 - Relative URL - Links to an image that is hosted within the website.
 Here, the URL does not include the domain name.
 If the URL begins without a slash, it will be relative to the current page.
 Example: src="img_girl.jpg".
 If the URL begins with a slash, it will be relative to the domain.
 Example: src="/images/img_girl.jpg".
 # Here,the first two characters define the language of the HTML page, and the last two characters define the country. <html lang="en-US">
 # In some situations, when the attribute value itself contains double quotes, it is necessary to use single quotes, <p title='John "ShotGun" Nelson'>
-# pre tag is used when we want
+# pre tag is used when we want the text to appear as it is , i.e., when the text is pre-formatted and we want all the spaces,etc., are preserved.